 This article is dedicated to David Cavanagh, without whom I would never have written Higher Than The Sun.

 Buy A Book!

 You can find a feature on the impact of For Tomorrow, and what it felt like to be someone who didn’t like Grunge at a time when it was inescapable, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 There’s a detailed feature on Well At Least It’s British, a 1964 album by Alan Klein that had a huge influence on Damon Albarn circa Modern Life Is Rubbish, in Not On Your Telly, another collection of columns and features with an archive television and music slant.
 Not On Your Telly is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 You can only ask Graham for a coffee for so long.

 London’s So Nice Back In Your Seamless Rhymes is a feature looking at the mystery surrounding the difference – or rather the lack of one – between the single and album versions of For Tomorrow by Blur; you can find it here.

-Andy Lewis, one of the DJs who helped create Britpop, was my guest on Looks Unfamiliar here.
+You can hear Andy Lewis, one of the DJs who helped create Britpop, on Looks Unfamiliar here.

 © Tim Worthington.